Vaccine Results Boost Long-term Rates

 Kiplinger’s latest forecast on interest rates

-The Federal Reserve at its recent Federal Open Market Committee meeting recommitted itself to keeping short-term interest rates near zero for the foreseeable future, which likely means through 2023.
+The Federal Reserve at its most recent Federal Open Market Committee meeting recommitted itself to keeping short-term interest rates near zero for the foreseeable future, which likely means through 2024.
 The Fed is also continuing to purchase $80 billion of Treasury securities and $40 billion of mortgage-backed securities every month, adding to its balance sheet.
 The Fed is “all in” to do whatever it takes to support the economy.
-Its leaders even added a statement to the meeting report that they will be willing to tolerate inflation levels above 2% for a time.
-That means that they will not raise short-term rates even if inflation begins to pick up, but left unspecified when they would act to curb inflation.
+Its statement said that it will be willing to tolerate inflation levels above 2% for a time.
+That means that the Fed will not raise short-term rates even if inflation begins to pick up, but leaves unspecified when it would act to curb inflation.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 4INTEREST RATES: 10-year T-notes staying below 1.0% for a while - currently readingKiplinger’s latest forecast on interest rates
+- 4Vaccine Results Boost Long-term Rates - currently readingKiplinger’s latest forecast on interest rates

-- 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending
+- 6Business Spending Powering OnKiplinger’s latest forecast on business equipment spending